-Wild assign panels can operate in six different modes, three of which are commonly required.
-Users often set three panels across the console into each of these modes to make the most commonly used controls all visible at the same time, in the layout of their preference.
+Each panel-mode area can operate in six different modes, three of which are commonly required.
+Users often prefer to set three panels across the console into each of these modes to make the most commonly used controls all visible at the same time.